G# Locrian Major Tres Cubano Scale

 Tres Cubano Tips

 The G# Locrian Major scale contains 7 notes (G#, A#, C, C#, D, E, F#).
-Use the interactive fretboard above to explore this scale on Tres Cubano with different tunings and fret ranges.
+Use the interactive fretboard diagram above to explore each shape and pattern on Tres Cubano with different tunings and fret ranges.
+Practice ascending and descending from the root note to learn the sound of this scale.

 CAGED Positions & Patterns for G# Locrian Major